SPFxHeroes/J.A.R.B.I.S.-Labs/lab09/README.md

-# Lab 9: Retrieving data
+# Lab 9: Retrieving Data

 In this lab, we'll retrieve data from the SharePoint list that we deployed when the solution was deployed to a site.